andreArtelt/ceml/docs/installation.rst

     pip install ceml

 .. note::
-    The package hosted on PyPi uses the cpu only.
-If you want to use the gpu, you have to install ceml manually - see next section.
+    The package hosted on PyPI uses the cpu only.
+If you want to use the gpu, you have to install CEML manually - see next section.

 Git